RBNoronha/RBTrader/README.md

 ![UI Preview](.github/images/ui.png)

-You can access the OpenTrader UI on: http://localhost:8000
+You can access the RB Trader Bot UI on: http://localhost:8000

 ## CLI